-- 4.4 In 2019 The Cabinet Member for Environment and Climate Change set up an informal, non-decision-making member advisory group to hear on an occasional basis from officers on how strategic options were being identified and explored.
-This provided an opportunity for the Cabinet Member to ask questions of the officers and be reassured around progress with the project prior to the point a decision is required. - 4.5 The Communities, Highways and Environment Scrutiny Committee [are scheduled to formally consider] [considered] the strategic options at its meeting on 2nd March 2022.
-The Committee's comments and any recommendations [will be] [are] reflected in [the final version of this draft] [this] report.
+In 2019 The Cabinet Member for Environment and Climate Change set up an informal, non-decision-making member advisory group to hear on an occasional basis from officers on how strategic options were being identified and explored.
+This provided an opportunity for the Cabinet Member to ask questions of the officers and be reassured around progress with the project prior to the point a decision is required.

+The Communities, Highways and Environment Scrutiny Committee considered the strategic options at its meeting on 2nd March 2022.
+The Minutes of the meeting will reflect that the Committee